Quantitative Athéna Scalping I recommandation.

 0

-Quantitative Athéna is a hyper-scalping Expert Advisor (EA) designed to open and close positions within the same candle.
+Quantitative Athena is a hyper-scalping Expert Advisor (EA) designed to open and close positions within the same candle .

 How it works

-Risk Warning and Management
+Warning and risk management

-Please carefully follow these recommendations:
+Please follow these recommendations carefully:

 The minimum deposit depends on your broker.